madanyc/workfront-learn.en/help/custom-data/custom-forms/custom-forms-edit-a-custom-form.md

 21.4 updates have been made here
 --->

-You can edit information on a custom form in [!DNL Adobe Workfront] after the form is attached to an object.
+You can edit information on a custom form after the form is attached to an object.

 1. Navigate to the object for which you want to edit information on the custom form.
 1. Click [Object type] **[!UICONTROL Details]** in the left panel.